fightingBald/database_migrate_UML_generator/README.md

 ```

 ## 💡 Usage Example In This Repository (with sample migrations and files)
-You could use this example generates `schema.drawio` from the sample migrations in `./db/migration` and includes foreign key hints from `sample_fk_config.yaml`, to see what it gives and check the result(drag and drop the generated `./schema.drawio` ) in the drawIO website **REPLACE THE PATHS AS NEEDED**:
+You could use this example generated `schema.drawio` from the sample migrations in `./db/migration` and includes foreign key hints from `sample_fk_config.yaml`, to see what it gives and check the result(drag and drop the generated `./schema.drawio` ) in the drawIO website

+**REPLACE THE PATHS AS NEEDED**:
 ```bash
 python3 gen_drawio_erd_table.py \
   --migrations ./db/migration \